JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-29-hop-skip-and-a-jump.md

 ![new-year-sunrise](/images/new-year-sunrise.jpg)

+*Our first sunrise of the new year*

 Our plan is to go about fifty miles across the Great Bahama Bank and anchor near the Northwest Channel.
 We will spend the night there and then make the crossing to Nassau tomorrow.
 Spending the night out on the bank means there is no cover from any weather.
 Luckily, we should have a very calm night ahead of us.

-The Great Bahama Bank feels like a massive aquatic desert, stretching about three hundred miles from north to south and about fifty miles east to west.
+The Great Bahama Bank stretches about three hundred miles from north to south and about fifty miles east to west.
 It is composed of coral limestone that is nearly three miles thick.
 The water is clear and shallow but there are no fish in sight.
 Occasional plants litter the bottom and we have seen a few man o’ wars casually floating by, but that's it.
 After some debating and consideration we picked a spot to spend the night.
 It looks exactly like every other spot because there aren't any landmarks.

 ![big-blue](/images/big-blue.jpg)

+*This feels like a massive aquatic desert*

 We couldn't have asked for better weather to travel, the whole day was calm and hot.
 After we parked, Jules was in the water fast.
 She donned her mask, snorkel, and fins and took the plunge, I followed shortly after.
 There is a weird feeling I get from being in the ocean with no land in sight.
 Thank God the boat was there.
 I just felt uneasy, like something was watching me, or stalking me.
 It's hard to get completely comfortable.
 Having other people around diminishes the feeling, but I don't know if it's ever truly gone.
 Safety in numbers right?

 ![snorkel-bank](/images/snorkel-bank.jpg)

+*Jules floating in the infinite swimming pool*

 The main perk to spending the night out on the bank is the stars.
 There isn't any city light polluting the view and the sky is amazing.
 We shut off the lights on the boat and inky darkness set in.
 You definitely don't get a view like this from Denver.